 - Cheese – place grated Mozzarella cheese followed by cream cheese and cheddar or parmesan cheese, leave them over the hot water bath (not boiling) while you prepare for other ingredients so that they have time to melt before you whisk them.
 Both cheddar cheese and parmesan cheese will give a slightly different taste for the cake in overall, though minor but choose which cheese you like the best.
 If you are baking for the ketogenic version, please use only those cheese which is keto compliant.

 - Natural Low Carb Sweetener – Lakanto sweetener is monk fruit sweetener mixed with erythritol.
 It is natural, and most importantly, it does not raise blood glucose levels.
-Read more on Low Carb Sweetener and find one to replace if needed, there is a sweetener conversion chart at the far end of the post, so you will know how much to use as a replacement for Lakanto.
+Read more on Low Carb Sweetener and find one to replace if needed, there is a sweetener conversion chart under instructions, so you will know how much to use as a replacement for Lakanto.
 By the way, this recipe has not been tested with other sweeteners, so please use the replacement with cautious.
 If you are baking as “Gluten Free” Japanese Cheesecake and is not restricted to low carb, you may use the same amount of fine granulated sugar or castor sugar.

 - Batter filling – only fill Japanese cheesecake batter about 15mm (1/2″) from the rim, if you have extra batter (it shouldn’t be a lot left), discard it.
-(Refer pic 10)
+(Refer to Picture 10)

 - Water bath – Use a roasting pan of about 2″ high and at least 11″ diameter.
 Fill hot water to about 1″ high after placing the cake pan on the roasting pan before sending into the oven.
-(Refer pic 11)
+(Refer to Picture 11)

 - Oven – this is crucial and very important.
 The temperature stated in the recipe is in-oven temperature.
 Each oven is different so if you are not too sure if the temperature inside your oven is accurate as what you have set at the control panel, get an oven thermometer to check.

-- Unmold cake – Unmold the cake when it is able to handle by bare hand.
+- Unmold cake – Unmold the cake when it is able to be handled by bare hands.
 Remove the side liner if the cake has pulled itself away from it, otherwise, trim the paper to pan height.
 Use a cake board to cover the cake pan, flip the pan and carefully remove the pan.
 Remove the bottom liner and place another cake board or plate on the bottom of the cake, invert it back.
 The cake should be soft and fluffy and jiggly when it is still warm.
 Leave it to cool to room temperature before sending it into the fridge.
 The final cake size after shrinkage is about 7.5″ x 3″ (highest point).
-(Refer pic 13 to 16)
+(Refer to Picture 13 to 16)